imex94/compiler-swift/README.md

 # Compiler, implemented in Swift 2

+*Under Development*

 A small compiler, implemented in Swift 2, with regular expressions implemented for the Lexer, using Brzozowski derivatives and Sulzmann tokeniser.
-For Parse it uses Parser Combinators.
+For Parser it uses Parser Combinators.

 The compiler generates Java Byte Code and runs on the JVM.